 Discretionary/all-employee.
-Sweat equity shares can be offered to employees or directors on a discretionary basis.
-A shareholder resolution must specify the class or classes of directors or employees to whom sweat equity shares are to be issued (Companies Act).
+Sweat equity shares can be offered to employees or directors on a discretionary basis, by both public and private companies.
+A shareholder resolution must specify the class or classes of directors or employees to whom sweat equity shares are to be issued (Companies Act, 2013).